-• Asset and Liability Management Committee: This Committee is primarily responsible for considering market and liquidity risk management issues, asset and liability management issues, discussing operations and funding policy (including the long-term funding strategy) and reporting on the observance of limits and guidelines.
+- Asset and Liability Management Committee: This Committee is primarily responsible for considering market and liquidity risk management issues, asset and liability management issues, discussing operations and funding policy (including the long-term funding strategy) and reporting on the Bank's risk appetite and associated risk tolerances, monitoring limits, guidelines and the compliance with regulatory requirements.
 The Committee reports to the Executive Committee and the Audit, Risk and Compliance Committee.
-The Committee has established a sub-committee, Liquidity

-Management Committee, which considers issues relating to liquidity risk management, including analysis of the funding market, stress testing results, impact of business strategy on assets and deposits and funding strategy.

-- Credit Risk Committee: This Committee is primarily responsible for reporting and discussing a range of credit issues including consideration of credit risk Key Risk Indicators, portfolio analysis, sector analysis and asset allocation.
+The Committee has established a sub-committee, Liquidity Management Committee, which considers issues relating to liquidity risk management, including analysis of the funding market, stress testing results, impact of business strategy on assets and deposits and funding strategy. - Credit Risk Committee: This Committee is primarily responsible for reporting and discussing a range of credit issues including consideration of credit risk Key Risk Indicators, portfolio analysis, sector analysis, asset allocation as well as the Bank's credit risk appetite and associated risk tolerances.
 It also reviews matters such as credit policies and rules, credit strategy and provisioning policy.
 Issues arising from the ongoing credit review by Audit Department Credit Review Group are also discussed at this Committee.
 The Committee reports to the Executive Committee and the Audit, Risk and Compliance Committee.
-The Committee has established two sub-committees, Special Credits Committee, which considers issues relating to the Bank's non-performing loans and Credit Risk Models Governance Committee, which considers the risks related to the Bank's credit risk management models. - Financial Crime Committee: This Committee is responsible for considering those aspects of the Bank's financial crime arrangements that it deems necessary to ensure that the Bank's KYC Risk Culture Mission is achieved and its reputational risk is appropriately managed.
+The Committee has established two sub-committees, Special Credits Committee, which considers issues relating to the Bank's non-performing loans, and Credit Risk Models Governance Committee, which considers the risks related to the Bank's credit risk management models. - Financial Crime Committee: This Committee is responsible for considering those aspects of the Bank's financial crime arrangements that it deems necessary to ensure that the Bank's KYC Risk Culture Mission is achieved and its reputational risk is appropriately managed.
 The Committee is independent of other Committees, but makes reports to the Executive Committee and Audit, Risk and Compliance Committee on any significant matters that require the attention of those Committees. - Operational and General Risk Committee: This Committee is responsible for examining and discussing matters related to general risk management issues of the Bank.
 The subjects discussed include risk issues arising in relation to the overall risk management framework, the risks arising from the implementation of new products and services and the operational risk management framework and elements thereof, such as information systems issues, information security matters, compliance and regulatory matters and Internal Audit findings.
 The Committee reports to the Executive Committee and the Audit, Risk and Compliance Committee.
 This Committee has established two Sub-Committees: (i) IT Steering Committee, which is responsible for considering IT initiatives, policy and projects and systems performance; and (ii) New Products and Services Committee, which is responsible for considering applications for the introduction of new products and services.